MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 You can extend price calculations, for example, to include other sources or use calculations that allow for combinations and dependencies.
 The following sections provide examples.

 ### Example: Change an Item Price When Combined with Another Item
 Let's say we want to make the price of one item depend on whether it's sold individually or bundled with one or more other items.
-We'll use software licenses in this example, but the same principles apply in other scenarios.
+We'll use software licenses in this example.

 > [!NOTE]
 > The prices, names, and combinations in this example are completely fictional and intended only to support the scenario described here.
 They do not reflect anything in the real-world.